wbryceangell/AnnotatedJS/README.md

 `Router` is an interface that is exposed by the framework.
 The `@Config` class expects the `getRouter()` method to return an implementation that conforms to the interface.
 The examples above uses [itty-router](https://github.com/kwhitley/itty-router).

+## Containers

+AnnotatedJS utilizes a container object to store globally configured values.
+The framework sets up a container by default but the `initialize` function and class-level annotations also accept a container object as an argument.
+This means that multiple containers can be configured if necessary.
+The container TypeScript type is `Record<string, unknown>`.

 ## Attributions

 Icons made by <a href="https://www.flaticon.com/authors/pixel-perfect" title="Pixel perfect"> Pixel perfect </a> from <a href="https://www.flaticon.com/" title="Flaticon">www.flaticon.com</a>